 Before you pick up a pen, read all directions carefully.
 Be sure of exactly what you have to do.
 Listen for any verbal directions or corrections from the exam supervisor.

 Read quickly through the entire exam before you attempt any answer.
-Doing this allows you to gain an overview, plan your time (how long to spend on each section or question) and to check that your exam is complete and correctly collated.
+Doing this allows you to gain an overview, plan your time (how long to spend on each section or question), and check that your exam is complete and correctly collated.

 When using a separate answer sheet, keep it close to the exam booklet on the same side as the hand with which you write.
 Check frequently that you are answering a question in its properly numbered space.